 The website Moodjuice contains self-help materials you can use at home.

-The ancient practice of mindfulness, as mentioned in The Guardian article, is currently a popular approach and one that can be very effective for increasing feelings of calmness and relaxation.
+The ancient practice of mindfulness is currently a popular approach and one that can be very effective for increasing feelings of calmness and relaxation.
 It takes skill and practice to gain the maximum benefits, but is well worth the effort.
 Mindfulness does not aim to suppress how you feel, but is a way of learning to become more aware of your responses to the world around you.

 There are also a number of other approaches that may be helpful for anger management so it is worth consulting an experienced professional if you are struggling to manage things by yourself.